YottaDB/YDBDoc/ProgGuide/ioproc.rst

 .. note::
    FIXED length records do not implicitly use embedded record terminators such as line feeds.

-In UTF-8 mode, YottaDB/GT.M I/O enforces a more record-oriented view of the file, treating each record as RECORDSIZE bytes long.
+In UTF-8 mode, YottaDB I/O enforces a more record-oriented view of the file, treating each record as RECORDSIZE bytes long.
 Note that a Unicode code-point never splits across records.
 If a multi-byte character (when CHSET is UTF-8) or a surrogate pair (when CHSET is UTF-16) does not fit into the record (either logical as given by WIDTH or physical as given by RECORDSIZE), the WRITE command uses the byte values as specified by the PAD deviceparameter to fill the physical record.
 A combining character may end up in the subsequent record if it does not fit in the current record.

 .. note::
    PAD is effective only for devices opened with a Unicode CHSET.
 In M mode PAD is always <SP>